venkyiyer/visual_odometry/README.md

 }
 ```

-If you use the depth estimation module in your research, please also cite:
+If you use our Monocular Depth Estimation Module (MDEM) which is based on ZoeDepth, please also cite:

 ```bibtex
 @misc{https://doi.org/10.48550/arxiv.2302.12288,
   doi = {10.48550/ARXIV.2302.12288},
   url = {https://arxiv.org/abs/2302.12288},

-  author = {Bhat, Shariq Farooq and Birkl, Reiner and Wofk, Diana and Wonka, Peter and Müller, Matthias},

-  keywords = {Computer Vision and Pattern Recognition (cs.CV), FOS: Computer and information sciences, FOS: Computer and information sciences},

-  title = {ZoeDepth: Zero-shot Transfer by Combining Relative and Metric Depth},

-  publisher = {arXiv},

-  year = {2023},

-  copyright = {arXiv.org perpetual, non-exclusive license}
+  author = {Bhat, Shariq Farooq and Birkl, Reiner and Wofk, Diana and Wonka, Peter and Müller, Matthias}, keywords = {Computer Vision and Pattern Recognition (cs.CV), FOS: Computer and information sciences, FOS: Computer and information sciences}, title = {ZoeDepth: Zero-shot Transfer by Combining Relative and Metric Depth}, publisher = {arXiv}, year = {2023}, copyright = {arXiv.org perpetual, non-exclusive license}
 }
 ```